 Funds will be distributed across four priority groups (East Colfax, Southwest Denver, Pueblo, and the child care industry).
 The goal is to address the critical needs of micro and small businesses within these underserved communities.

 Our Executive Committee will monitor how these loans are used and address special needs.

 What is the cutoff date for applications?

-The application is open June 28-August 21.
-Applications will close on Sunday, August 21st at 11:59 p.m.
-If you sign up for our newsletter here and submit your interest here, you will be notified as soon as the loan application is announced.
+If you sign up for our newsletter here and submit your interest here, you will be notified with any updates.

 If I have previously received financial support from Energize Colorado, am I eligible to apply?

 If you have previously received loans from Energize Colorado, you are not eligible for this.
 However, if you received a grant from Energize Colorado, you may qualify.

 Yes, the application process is mobile-enabled.
 Documents can be photographed and attached to the application.

 Is the Gap Fund first come first serve?